 Our Aqualetes swim school runs for 50 weeks of the year and is a fantastic way to introduce your child to swimming through our Learn to Swim programme.
 Working in partnership with Swim England, we follow their learn to swim guidance and have fully qualified instructors leading lessons in all our Wiltshire Council swimming pools.

 So from toddler to accomplished swimmer, there is a structured learning pathway for all young people to help them to learn, have fun, achieve and develop a healthy love for, and confidence in, water.

 Full information on the Aqualetes programme.Close

 Gymastics School caters for young people aged 2 to 14 and provides weekly sessions following the British Gymnastics accreditation pathway.
-Full information on all courses available.Close
+For full information on the courses available visit the indivdual centre pages.Close

 For specific activities available at each leisure centre around the county, please go to the home page and select the relevant leisure centre from the list at the bottom of the page.

 Kick it Out